Teaching Topics and Philosophy

 “Foschi is today’s vocalist, blazing the trail for a new style of jazz vocals, not adhering to traditional sounds or rhythms, but appealing to a new generation of listeners, while still honoring jazz as a tradition.
 She is truly original and far from the norm as a composer and as a vocalist.” ~ H. Allen Williams, JazzTimes, May 2013

-Olivia Foschi was born in San Francisco and grew up in Italy.
-She started studying music as a child and her stylistic approach to singing shifted in 2001 when she was given the opportunity to study classical Nepali voice with well-established singer and composer Aavaas in Katmandu.
+Olivia Foschi is a jazz singer, educator and composer born in San Francisco and raised in Italy.
+She started studying piano and guitar as a child and discovered her passion for jazz at an early age.
+Her stylistic approach to singing shifted in 2001 when she was given the opportunity to study classical Nepali voice with singer and composer Aavaas in Kathmandu.
 This experience brought immense musical inspiration and left her eager to explore her voice paying particular attention to color and rhythm.
-She moved back to Italy in 2002 and earned a B.A. in English Literature (cum laude) at John Cabot University in Rome while continuing to take voice lessons with Luisa Cottifogli (Imola).
-In 2005, she moved on to study jazz voice with Cecilia Izzi at the University of Music in Rome and nonverbal communication with established singer/songwriter Grazia Di Michele.
-Since then, she attended countless music seminars and workshops both in Europe and in the U.S., and took classes at the Academy of Music in Bologna.
+She moved back to Italy in 2002 and earned a B.A. in English Literature, Cum Laude, at John Cabot University in Rome while continuing to take voice lessons with Luisa Cottifogli (Imola).
+In 2005, she moved on to study jazz voice with Cecilia Izzi at the University of Music in Rome and nonverbal communication with Grazia Di Michele.
+Since then, she attended countless music seminars and workshops both in Europe and in the U.S. and pursued undergraduate studies in jazz performance at the Academy of Music in Bologna.